 Misty is a great jazz ballad composed by piano player Errol Garner.
-He first recorded Misty as an isntrumental on his album Contrasts (1955).
+He first recorded Misty as an instrumental on his album Contrasts (1955).
 Later, vocals were added to the song by Johnny Burke.
-Since then, numerous jazz musicians recorded their own version, such as Joe Pass, Wes Montgomery, Grant Green, George Benson, Larry Coryell, Johnny Mathis, Sarah Vaughan, Ella Fitzgerald, Frank Sinatra, and many more.
+Since then, numerous jazz musicians recorded their own versions, such as Joe Pass, Wes Montgomery, Grant Green, George Benson, Larry Coryell, Johnny Mathis, Sarah Vaughan, Ella Fitzgerald, Frank Sinatra, and many more.

 In this lesson, you will learn how to play Misty’s theme in the form of a chord/melody arrangement.